Last updated on January 2, 2023

 Speechless, Noah and William stared at the man.

 “Don’t believe the devil’s lies.
 Do what God has called you to do.
-If that’s suffering, suffer with joy.
-If it’s achieving success, give God the glory.
-If it’s weariness, don’t give up.
-Accept your lot in life with humility, and love God when things are easy and when they aren’t.
+If it’s suffering, suffer with joy.
+If it’s success, give God the glory.
+If it’s weariness, persevere.
+Accept your lot in life with humility.
+Love God when things are easy and when they aren’t.
 If you do that, heavenly awards await you.”

-Several seconds passed until the brothers could speak, and then the man disappeared.
+Several seconds passed until the brothers could speak, and the man disappeared.